vijay2/imageslider/README.md

 # imageslider

-check the demo :
+check the demo:
 https://imageslider.herokuapp.com/

-How to deploy:
+How to use:
-Usage:-
 $(".swipeslider").swipeSlider();

 Please maintain HTML structure as given in index.html file